atharphy/Ph2_ACF_monitoring_csv/docs/outerTracker/2Stesting.md

 ![CBCtoCIC_InputPhaseDistribution_Hybrid](../images/OTtesting/2S/CBCtoCIC_InputPhaseDistribution_Hybrid.png)

+This phase scan above is performed over two clock cycles.
+For example, if one phase is around 5, the equivalent phase on the next cycle would be 5 + 8 = 13.
+So effectively, there are two working points for each line, and the system will pick one of the two.

+Looking at five phases individually might be misleading, since some of them are equivalent due to the two-cycle scan.

+The error code is represented by the number 15.
+If a value of 15 appears, it means the alignment failed.
+However, we rarely see this because the hybrids and modules we receive are generally good, and the CBCs within the same hybrid have already been tested.

+If an issue does occur, the lock efficiency should reflect it — for example, a 15 in the phase scan would likely correspond to a low or failing lock efficiency.

 Then we show the best input phase in a 2D plot.
 On the y-axis, we have the different lines, and on the x-axis, the different CBCs.
 The z-axis represents the best phase — basically the most probable phase for each line and CBC combination.